govuk-one-login/mobile-android-logging/docs/developerSetup/runningTheCodeBase.md

 ## Running the app

-Please follow the [Android studio setup tutorial] for running the app within the IDE on either a virtual device or a physically connected device via `adb`.
+Please follow the [Android studio setup tutorial] for running the app within the integrated developer environment (IDE) on either a virtual device or a physically connected device via `adb`.

 ## Running the tests via Android Studio